hidekatsu-izuno/vue-history-state/README.md

 Vue History state is a backup and restore of state plugin on Vue3 (or Nuxt 3).

-This plugin is a new version of [nuxt-history-state](https://github.com/hidekatsu-izuno/nuxt-history-state) ported to work with Vue3 and Nuxt3.
+This plugin is a new version of [nuxt-history-state](https://github.com/hidekatsu-izuno/nuxt-history-state) ported to work with Vue 3 and Nuxt 3.

 ## Features